-Water is considered the universal solvent and can be affected by anything that it contacts.
+Water is considered the universal solvent and can be affected by anything it contacts.
 As the body of knowledge grows about the world around us, new regulations and techniques to gauge and guard water purity are inevitable.
-Consolidated Utility District has and shall meet all regulations set forth by the United States Environmental Protection Agency and The Tennessee Department of Environment and Conservation.
+Consolidated Utility District shall meet all regulations set forth by the United States Environmental Protection Agency and the Tennessee Department of Environment and Conservation.
+If you have any questions about this report or treatment/testing procedures contact Chris Forte (Treatment Plant Manager) at (615) 895-4296.